IEPly

 Hypothesis

-We believe that a digital IEP platform with smart structure and flexible access
+We believe that a digital IEP platform with smart structure and flexible access will help teachers complete IEPs faster, with less stress and more confidence.

 "How might we simplify IEP writing so teachers can save time, reduce stress, and focus more on students?"